ssarl2/-Android-SafetyBallTimer/README.md

 To do list until next week,

-we will combine all function,
-we will add 20 questions on firebase and receive randomly questions, we can download application from notebook,
+we will combine all function. \n we will add 20 questions on firebase and receive randomly questions, we can download application from notebook,